Today Robin Bengtsson turns 27.

-He’s just won Melodifestivalen, spent the last two days at number 1 on Spotify in Sweden (after two weeks creeping up and down the Top 10), and he’s about to head into the most manic two months of his career as he prepares to represent his country in front of hundreds of millions of viewers at the Eurovision Song Contest.
+He won Melodifestivalen earlier in the year, has spent an absolute age in the Top 20 on Spotify in Sweden, and he’s about to head into the most manic two weeks of his career as he prepares to represent his country in front of hundreds of millions of viewers at the Eurovision Song Contest.

 So a lot of people are going to become a lot more familiar with Robin Bengtsson from here on in.
 And with his tune and a half ‘I Can’t Go On’.
 And rightfully so.